wawkne/vervain/README.md

 ##
 ## Installing Vervain

 Installing Vervain will be easy.
 The language is not finish yet, so please wait for the team at Lumira to finish writing the interpreter.
-So far, the only person on the team is me.
-Ok?
+So far, the only person on the team is me